PoulNichols/PoulNichols.github.io/Team Charter (Team 1).md

 1. Project Overview

-    Project Name: MathEzPz
+    Project Name: Great Outdoors
-    Project Description: Can calculate different mathematical equations and problems, unlike the traditional calculator Project Timeline:
-           Phase 1: Research and collect as much equations as possible Phase 2: Create the input for user to type in and implement the calculation system along with the equations Phase 3: Launch the website
-    Project Goals:
-    (Specific objectives the project aims to achieve) Goal 1:
-        Goal 2:
-        Goal 3:
+    Project Description: An easy to use multilingual website that can share travel information with friends, family, and potential customers
+    Project Timeline: From 2/6/2025 to 3/17/2025
+    Project Goal: Make tourism in Washington accessible to people from different countries

 2. Team Members